Confluence Cloud Streaming Configuration

 Paste the publicly accessible address in the form and press Upload.

-The application will install, and your integration will be ready in a few seconds.
+The application will install, and the integration will be ready in a few seconds.

 To uninstall the integration follow the steps: